 The network is randomly generated based on two different methods.
 The first one is based on a fixed transmitter range and the second one is based on a fixed node degree.
-The relationship between these two parameters are the following: When $r \ll m$ , the average node degree can be approximated as $d = (\frac{\pi r^2}{m^2})n$ , where r is the transmitter range and m is the length of each side of the confined broadcast space, n is total number of nodes.
+The relationship between these two parameters are the following: When $r \ll m$ , the average node degree can be approximated as $d = (\frac{\pi r^2}{m^2})n$ , where r is the transmitter range and m is the length of each side of the confined broadcast space.
 For example, when the fixed transmitter range is 25 in a 100 × 100 network with 50 nodes, the corresponding node degree is about 9.
 The simulation is conducted using the following procedure:

-- 1. An undirected graph is randomly generated. - 2.
-Start a new updated interval by applying the marking process to generate gateway nodes, then applying four sets of rules: based on ID rules, based on ND rules (1a and 2a), based on EL rules (1b, 2b, 1b' and 2b'), based on Distance rules and its variants(1c, 2c, 1c', 2c', 1c'' and 2c'').
+- 1. An undirected graph is randomly generated with each node assigned a uniform energy level (100 units). - 2.
+Start a new updated interval by applying the marking process to generate gateway nodes, then applying three sets of rules: based on ID rules, based on ND rules (1a and 2a), and based on EL rules (1b, 2b, 1b' and 2b').
 Record the number of gateway nodes generated in the current interval. - 3.
-Energy level of each node is reduced by d and d' depending on its status (gateway/nongateway).
+Energy level of each node is reduced by d and d' depending on its status (gateway/non-gateway).
 If the energy level of one node becomes zero, the simulation stops and records the number of update intervals and total remaining energy.
 Otherwise, each node roams around the given 2-D space based on the given probability model and a new graph is generated, and then, goto step 2.

-We design two types of simulations experiment.
-First one called Type I experiment and second one called Type II experiment.
-The initial energy level is 100 units for Type I simulation and 1Jfor Type II simulation.
-In Type I experiment, to simplify our simulation, we assume that update intervals are homogeneous, i.e, d and d' are the same for all intervals.
+To simplify our simulation, we assume that update intervals are homogeneous, i.e, d and d' are the same for all intervals.
 Here we select two sets of d and d': d = 1.0 and d' = 0.1 for set-1; d = 2.0 and d' = 1.0 for set-2.
 In each simulations, two results are presented in two charts in one row.
-The left chart corresponds to the fixed transmitter range of 25 or 50 and the right one corresponds to the fixed node degree of 9 or 18.
+The left one corresponds to the fixed transmitter range of 25 and the right one corresponds to the fixed node degree of 9.